maread99/beanahead/README.md

 If you want a better insight into how matches are evaluated, check out the [reconcile](./src/beanahead/reconcile.py) module to get under-the-bonnet.

 ### Updating
 Beanahead will update the following fields of matched new transactions to include any values specifed for the corresponding expected transaction.
-Existing values on the new transaction will **not** be overwritten.
+Any existing values on the new transaction will **not** be overwritten.
 - **narration**
 - **tags** (excluding #rx_txn and #x_txn)
 - **meta** (excluding beanahead meta fields such as 'final', 'roll' etc)